omok/CoachCompanion/docs/CURSOR_RULES.md

 2. **Authentication**:
    - Use secure password storage with proper hashing
    - Implement proper session management
-   - Use CSRF protection
+   - Use CSRF protection for all mutation operations

 3. **Authorization**:
-   - Check permissions on all protected routes
+   - Always use the proper authorization middleware for protected routes
+   - Match client-side permission checks with server-side enforcement
    - Validate that users can only access data they are authorized to see

 4. **Data Sanitization**: